overhaul/.github/pull_request_template.md

 - [ ] I have double checked for typos, missing or broken links, syntax errors
 - [ ] I have defined the appropriate "sizes" attribute to any image tags that are included
 - [ ] I have updated the documentation to describe any unique features introduced or changed by this update

+### ⚠ These items will all stay and be required until they're habit and then we can remove them ⚠